NeurAR: Neural Uncertainty for Autonomous 3D Reconstruction with Implicit Neural Representations: Method

 \subsection{View Planning with Neural Uncertainty}

 \seclabel{planner} As explained in \secref{overview}, we follow the greedy strategy.
-For the view path planning, we exploit the scenic path planner based on RRT \cite{mendez2017taking} to evaluate the efficacy of the proposed neural uncertainty in guiding the view planning.
-The scenic path planner performs Sequential Monte-Carlo sampling for viewpoints, evaluates the view cost, chooses NBV and plans the view path via RRT for NBV.
-Our view planner replaces their view cost with \be C_{view} =\sigma_I^2, \eqlabel{costv} \end{equation} where $\sigma_I^2$ is defined in \eqref{uncertimg} and here the image pool contains only one image.
+For the view path planning, we exploit the scenic path planner based on RRTs* \cite{mendez2017taking} to evaluate the efficacy of the proposed Neural Uncertainty in guiding the view planning. \rs{In the scenic path planner, the RRTs* algorithm samples from a prior distribution for the view quality cost-space approximated by Sequential Monte-Carlo (SMC) instead from $SE(3)$, which baises the growth of the tree towards areas with good NBV cost while also aims at a shortest Euclidean path. } Our view planner replaces their view cost with \be C_{view} =\sigma_I^2, \eqlabel{costv} \end{equation} where $\sigma_I^2$ is defined in \eqref{uncertimg} and here the image pool contains only one image.

-For the view planning, we introduce a prior of objects in the center of the space for the candidate viewpoint sampling: the camera moves in a band with the nearest distance to the object 3 meters and the farthest distance 4 meters; the camera looks at directions pointing roughly to the center of the object; candidate viewpoints are sampled in a sphere with the center at the current camera position and the radius 3 meters.
+For the view planning, we introduce a prior of objects in the center of the space for the candidate viewpoint sampling: the camera moves in a band with the nearest distance to the object $D_{near}$ meters and the farthest distance $D_{far}$ meters; the camera looks at directions pointing roughly to the center of the object; candidate viewpoints are sampled in a sphere with the center at the current camera position and the radius $R_{sample}$ meters.